Media Convergence: Types, Advantages, Examples, and Career Opportunities

 Technological Convergence

-Technological convergence is a term that describes the layers of abstraction which enables different technologies to interoperate efficiently as a convergent system.
-It is when new technologies are created and take over from past technologies and perform the same task in a more efficient manner.
+Technological convergence means different technologies merging to perform similar tasks more efficiently.
+It is when new technologies are created and take over from past technologies and perform the same task more efficiently.
 Technological convergence is the combination of computing, communication, and content around networked digital media platforms.
 It further aims to convert existing media into a digital form of technology, for example, viewing a book online (E-books, Kindle).
-We have compiled some of the basic fundamentals of Technological convergence below:
+The fundamentals of Technological convergence are as follows:

-• Technologies convergence is when new technologies are created that mostly take over or get upgraded from past technologies and perform the same task but in a more advance manner, for example, people used to listen to music using the radio but now technological convergence but now the convergence has evolved majority use smartphones.
+1. Technological convergence is when new technologies are created that mostly take over or get upgraded from past technologies and perform the same task but in a more advanced manner.
+For example, people used to listen to music using the radio, but now technological convergence has evolved, and the majority use smartphones.

-• Technological convergence is the tendency that as technology sometimes evolves towards performing a similar task.
+2. Technological convergence is the tendency for technology to sometimes evolve towards performing a similar task.

 Economic Convergence

-Just like the general definition of Economic convergence which suggests that countries with lower GDPs are going to grow faster than countries with higher GDP, the Economic media convergence allows a single company to target larger interest groups through various kinds of media.
+Just like the general definition of Economic convergence, which suggests that countries with lower GDPs are going to grow faster than countries with higher GDPs, the Economic media convergence allows a single company to target larger interest groups through various kinds of media.
 Some of its key features are:

-• In Economic convergence large companies use old and new media to their advantage by selling merchandise or the rights of the product.
+1. In Economic convergence, large companies use old and new media to their advantage by selling merchandise or the rights of the product.

-• It is the horizontal integration of the entertainment industry companies such as Sony, AOL, Time Warner now has an interest in film, TV books, games, and the internet, music real estate, etc.
+2. It is the horizontal integration of the entertainment industry companies, such as Sony, AOL, Time Warner, that now have an interest in film, TV, books, games, and the internet, music, real estate, etc.

 Cultural Convergence

-• Acculturation: When weaker among two cultures adopt traits from more dominant culture e.g Indians mostly speaking the English language.
+1. Acculturation: When a weaker culture adopts traits from a more dominant culture, e.g Indians mostly speaking the English language.

-• Assimilation: When original traits of weaker culture are completely erased and replaced by traces of more dominant culture e.g war immigrants no longer speak the native language.
+2. Assimilation: When original traits of a weaker culture are completely erased and replaced by traces of a more dominant culture e.g war immigrants no longer speak the native language.

 Disadvantages of Media Convergence